 Mr Armen OGANESYAN, Chairman, “Voice of Russia”, National Radio Company, MOSCOW

-Mr Skender ADEM, Senior Advisor, Ministry of Culture of Republic of Slovenia, Media Directorate, LJUBLJANA
+Mr Skender ADEM, Under-Secretary, Ministry of Culture of Republic of Slovenia, Media Directorate, LJUBLJANA

-Mr Gian-Luca MARSELLA, Office fédéral de la communication OFCOM, Bienne
+M. Gian-Luca MARSELLA, Juriste des médias, Office fédéral de la communication OFCOM, Bienne

-Mr Irfan Dündar ERENTURK, Radio and Television Supreme Council, BILKENT
+Mr Irfan Dündar ERENTURK, Regulatory body, Radio and Television Supreme Council, BILKENT

-Mr Karl JAGDIS, International Broadcasting Policy, Department for Culture, Media and Sport, LONDON
+Mr Karl JAGDIS, Project Manager, International Broadcasting Policy, Department for Culture, Media and Sport, LONDON

 Bureau of the CDMC